kiratech/labs/IaC-From-Scratch/Ansible-Debug-Faulty-Playbook.md

        - name: Print a message
          debug:
            msg: "This task has a proper syntax"

-       - name: This task has an indentation error
+       - name: Bad indentation task
          debug:
-           msg: "This task will cause a YAML formatting error"
+           msg: "This task has a bad indentation"

-       - name: This task will cause a syntax error
+       - name: Missing colon
          debug:
-           msg: "This task will fail due to missing quotes around the message"
+           msg: "This will trigger a missing colon error"

+       - name: Too many spaces after dash
+         debug:
+           msg: "This line has excessive indentation"

+       - name: Trailing spaces
+         debug:
+           msg: "This has trailing spaces on keys and lines"
    ```

    The tools will now give a better result: